NOAA-GFDL/MDTF-diagnostics/doc/sphinx/fmwk_autodoc_toc.rst

 Utility modules
 ---------------

-The :doc:`fmwk_utils` documentation provides an overview of these modules.
+The ``src.util`` subpackage provides non-MDTF-specific utility functionality used many places in the modules above.
+See the :doc:`fmwk_utils` documentation for an overview.

 .. autosummary::